kaynut/Leaflet.Hexagonal/README.md

 <br>

 ## Adding data
 Depending on the kind and format of your data, you can choose between different functions for adding data.
 The most basic function is called ***addPoint(coordinates, metadata)***.
 The other ones internally all use this one.
-They are just there to make unpacking, configuring and then adding your data a bit more straight forward. [(Click here for a jsfiddle)](https://jsfiddle.net/badorties/5udqgs4c/21/)
+They are just there to make unpacking, configuring and then adding your data a bit more straight forward.
 ```js
       // add a single point
       layer.addPoint({ lat: 31, lng: 121 });